The #1 Cause of Bloating and How to Overcome It

 Does your stomach swell up so much after eating a meal that you struggle to button your pants?
 Or maybe you wake up with a flat tummy, only to look 6 months pregnant by the end of the day!
 If you struggle with bloating and gas on a regular basis, you know how uncomfortable, embarrassing, and even painful bloating can be.
 It can interfere with your social life and self-esteem and could be bad news for your health in general if not properly addressed.

 The truth is, any amount of bloating is a sign of inflammation in your gut.
-In my practice, I’ve found that the number one cause of bloating is a gut infection known as small intestinal bacterial overgrowth (SIBO).
+In my practice, I’ve found that the number one cause of bloating is a gut infection known as SIBO, or small intestinal bacterial overgrowth.
 This kind of bacterial overgrowth requires a particular probiotic to help you maintain a healthy balance of microflora in your gut.

 I know that by overcoming SIBO, you can say goodbye to bloating and start feeling your best again!